 All counterfeits are infringements, but not all infringements are counterfeits.
 Knockoffs are distinct from counterfeits, and design piracy is not actually illegal in the United States.
 This is some of the legal jargon that gets thrown around in fashion.
-While all of the aforementioned information is accurate, quite frequently the terms that identify different types of wannabe designer goods are used synonymously and thus, inappropriately.
-So, here's a breakdown of some of the terms we frequently come across in terms of fashion fakes and what they mean, in plain English ...
+While all of the aforementioned information is accurate, quite frequently the terms that identify different types of goods are used synonymously and thus, inappropriately.

-Counterfeits – Last but not least, counterfeiting is a term that is most commonly used in connection with trademark law.
+Counterfeits – Counterfeiting is a term that is most commonly used in connection with trademark law.
 As indicated above, all counterfeits are infringements, but not all infringements are counterfeits.
 This is because the requirements that must be met for something to be deemed a counterfeit are higher than those required for a good that infringes a party’s trademark.

 We most commonly see this in the form of Canal Street-type fake bags, such as a bag that bears the trademarked “Gucci” print, and oftentimes, has a tag that reads “Gucci.”
 Not only is the bag meant to look exactly like an authentic Gucci one, the inclusion of the “Gucci” tag demonstrates the company's intent to deceive the consumer by presenting itself as Gucci.

-Design piracy – This is a synonym for knockoffs, as it refers to the practice of copying that is perfectly legal, as it does not amount to trademark or copyright infringement.
+Design piracy – This is a synonym for knockoffs, as it refers to the practice of copying that is perfectly legal, as it does not amount to trademark, copyright, or design patent infringement.